-Important: In the WMS properties ’KBS Restrictions’ must be checked.
-In ’WMTS Properties’ at least one CAB must be selected.
+Important: In the WMS properties ’CRS Restrictions’ must be checked.
+In ’WMTS Properties’ at least one CRS must be selected.

 A not so obvious feature of QGIS Cloud is the ability to share your data via the Web Feature Service (WFS) and manage it via the Web Feature Service Transactional (WFS-T).
 “Web Feature Service (WFS) refers to Internet-based access to geospatial data within a distributed GIS.
 The WFS is limited to vector data only, such as may be stored in databases.”